 The largest pit is the most imposing and contains a staggering 6,000 plus warriors and horses standing in rectangular battle array facing east.

-The most fascinating thing about the warriors in that no two soldier’s faces are alike, and it is not only their faces that are unique.
-Expressions, hairstyles, armour and even the tread on their footwear are all completely different.
+The most fascinating thing about the warriors is that no two soldier’s faces are alike, and it is not only their faces that are unique.
+Expressions, hairstyles, armour, and even the tread on their footwear are all completely different.

 Almost 10,000 warriors have been unearthed, with more being discovered every day, and no two are alike — imagine the skill, time, and artistry that went into creating these figures that once completed, were buried under layers of earth meant to never be seen by those of us in this world again.

-National Geographic recently reported that the current historical record when it comes to these warriors may soon change, thanks to some recent discoveries made by archaeologists.
-Artifacts that show evidence of Greek influence and nearby burials that contain skeletons with European DNA have some theorizing that inspiration for the army may have some from foreign artists and are not an originally Chinese creation.
+New discoveries at this site are constantly changing and updating the historical record.
+For example, artifacts that show evidence of Greek influence and nearby burials that contain skeletons with European DNA have some theorizing that inspiration for the army may have some from foreign artists and are not an originally Chinese creation.

-New technology has "also revealed the emperor’s tomb complex to be much larger than once believed—almost 38 square miles (some 98 square kilometres)!" (source
+New technology has also revealed the emperor’s tomb complex to be much larger than once believed — almost 38 square miles (some 98 square kilometres)!

-Location: About 40 kilometres (26 miles) east of Xi'an
+Location: About 40 kilometres (26 miles) east of Xi'an, China

 What to See: There are three pits in various stages of excavation to check out and then a museum space containing excavated artifacts.